 “We’re continuing to push boundaries with our roster of home entertainment products in 2019 by introducing bigger, better and smarter TVs than our previous range,” Jones said.

 For hotel guests, LG’s new 8K televisions will continue to offer a range of features designed to meet the demands of the modern traveller, such as inbuilt casting for guests to stream their own content.
 This sort of thing is no longer a novelty or a ‘nice to have’.
 Hotel operators are demanding it and electronics brands now too see it as the ‘must have’ feature.

 The 2019 8K range will also feature inbuilt Google Assistant AND Amazon Alexa, with the two rival assistants soon to be working together via a forthcoming firmware upgrade.
 This will make LG the only television brand supporting both platforms without additional hardware.

-LG Electronics Australia Marketing Manager for LG Commercial Displays, Russ Prendergast, said more information on the availability of 8K televisions to hotels and resorts would be coming soon.
+LG Electronics Australia Marketing Manager for LG Commercial Displays, Russ Prendergast, said he would share more information on the availability of 8K televisions to hotels and resorts as it is available.